Publications

 Northern and western corn rootworms belong to the order Coleoptera (beetles) and the family Chrysomelidae.
 Like all Coleopterans, rootworm species go through four life stages: egg, larva, pupa and adult.

-Larvae (Figure 2) of both species are slender and white to cream with a brown head capsule and brown anal plate at the posterior end.
-They pass through three instars of development.
-Newly hatched (neonate) larvae are slightly more translucent white than later, more solid cream-colored second and third instars.
+Larvae - Larvae (Figure 2) of both species are slender and white to cream with a brown head capsule and brown anal plate at the posterior end.
+Newly hatched (neonate) larvae are almost colorless.
+Larvae pass through three instars.
 The full-grown third-instar larva is about 1/2 inch (13 mm) long.

 Figure 2.
 Corn rootworm larva.